 How long have you been traveling?

-Continuously, it has been just over one year.
+Continuously, it has been just about two years.
 Total?
-We have spent more than 30 months of our lives abroad with many more months to come.
+We have spent more than 38 months of our lives abroad with many more months to come.

 Where have you been so far?

 You can see the full extent of our travels here.
-So far we have visited 5o countries, across six continents.
+So far we have visited 6o countries, across six continents.
 With the least amount spent in South America.